The Upside Down Show: Production

 In developing the series, the creators set out to make an "adult show for kids"—adapting the adult-oriented SpeedMouse for a wider audience while also adding layered jokes for parents and older viewers.
 According to Shane Dundas: "with The Upside Down Show the mantra was 'Well, kids are going to love this but we really want to make sure there are gags in there for the grown-ups as well!'"
 David Collins elaborated, "The series is filled with gags that will fly over the heads of little ones and straight into the face of the parent stalking behind them.
 Some of these gags we had to fight [the censors] for."
 In an interview with The Age, he said, "Basically we'd try to get away with as much as we could.
 Sometimes the cameras stopped rolling because there were a few moments that were too risque for kids."

 A half-hour pilot episode was made from December 2004 to March 2005.
 The pilot never aired on television, but it was screened at MIPTV Media Market in April 2005.
 The pilot followed David and Shane searching for the beach, and this storyline was later reworked into an episode of the main show.
 For the pilot, the show's art department glued the entire living room set to the ceiling to give the look of an "upside down" room; in the final series, the camera is simply turned around at various points to create the upside-down illusion.
 The character of Puppet had a different design, and he was named "Stretch" in the pilot.
 David and Shane also wore different costumes: simple T-shirts with swirl designs on them.

 The pilot was successful, and Noggin ordered a full season of 13 episodes in 2005.
 They aired in fall 2006.
-On December 27, 2006, in an interview with the New York Post, Shane Dundas stated he was unsure if the series would be renewed for a second season, and that Noggin/Nickelodeon would make a final decision in February 2007 about renewing it.
-On June 1, 2007, the Umbilical Brothers announced on their website that the series would not be renewed for more episodes, and that Nickelodeon USA had decided to end The Upside Down Show after a single season.
-Unlike Nickelodeon USA, the Australian branch of Nickelodeon was strongly committed to the series and wanted to continue it.
+On December 27, 2006, in an interview with the New York Post, Shane Dundas said he was unsure if the series would be renewed for a second season, and that Noggin would make a final decision in February 2007 about renewing it.
+On June 1, 2007, the Umbilical Brothers wrote on their website that Noggin decided not to order a second season.